How One-Rep Max (1RM) Can Enhance Your Training

 It's considered the “gold standard” test of strength.
 When you lift your 1RM weight, you shouldn't be able to complete a second repetition.
 The idea is that you give everything you have in that single rep — that's where the name comes from.

 Why should I use 1RM in my training?

-Knowing your 1RM enables you to choose the correct weight for each exercise, ensuring that you maximise your training benefits and build strength systematically.
+Knowing your 1RM allows you to choose the right weight for each exercise so you can maximise your training and progressively build your strength.

-When you train at a specific percentage of your 1RM, as recommended in BUILD, my powerbuilding program available in the Sweat app, you can follow a scientifically proven training program to achieve your fitness goals.
+When you train at a specific percentage of your 1RM, as recommended in BUILD, you’ll be following a scientifically proven training technique to achieve your fitness goals.

 Using your 1RM, combined with other training techniques such as variable resistance training, can also help you to overcome a training plateau.

 It’s a tool any woman can use to strategically increase strength — it's not just for bodybuilders and powerlifters.